What's happening ?!?!

 There is no way back to simple separability.

-Reality has a new meaning.
+Reality needs a new meaning.

 Virtual reality, as conceived in modern gadgetry such as the Oculus Rift or